MicrosoftDocs/azure-docs/articles/active-directory/develop/GuidedSetups/active-directory-aspnetwebapp-v1.md

 2. Under `All Settings` select `Properties'
 3. Change `Multi-tenanted` property to `Yes` and click `Save`

-For more information about this setting and the concept of multi-tenant applications, please see [this article](../active-directory-devhowto-multi-tenant-overview.md#update-registration-to-be-multitenant).
+For more information about this setting and the concept of multi-tenant applications, please see [this article](../active-directory-devhowto-multi-tenant-overview.md#update-registration-to-be-multitenant "Multi-tenant overview").

-### Restrict users from only one organization to sign in to your application (single-tenant)
+### Restrict users from only one organization's Active Directory instance to sign in to your application (single-tenant)

-If you want your application to accept sign-ins from accounts that belont to only one Azure Active Directory organization, replace the `Tenant` parameter in *web.config* from `Common` to the tenant name of the organization – example, *contoso.onmicrosoft.com*.
+This option is a common scenario for *LOB applications*: If you want your application to accept sign-ins only from accounts that belong to a specific Azure Active Directory instance (including guest accounts of that instance), replace the `Tenant` parameter in *web.config* from `Common` to the tenant name of the organization – example, *contoso.onmicrosoft.com*.
 After that, change the `ValidateIssuer` argument in your [*OWIN Startup class*](#configure-the-authentication-pipeline) to `true`.

 To allow users from only a list of specific organizations, set `ValidateIssuer` to true and use the `ValidIssuers` parameter to specify a list of organizations.

-Another option is to implement a custom method to validate the issuers using IssuerValidator parameter.
-For more information about `TokenValidationParameters`, please see [this](https://msdn.microsoft.com/library/system.identitymodel.tokens.tokenvalidationparameters.aspx "TokenValidationParameters MSDN article") MSDN article.
+Another option is to implement a custom method to validate the issuers using *IssuerValidator* parameter.
+For more information about `TokenValidationParameters`, please see [this MSDN article](https://msdn.microsoft.com/library/system.identitymodel.tokens.tokenvalidationparameters.aspx "TokenValidationParameters MSDN article").

 <!--end-configure-->